 At first, students may feel uncomfortable or uneasy with an unknown or stirring sensation (contraction) and then they have the opportunity and guidance (co-regulation with the teacher) to calm themselves again (expansion).
 Participants embody the pulsing rhythm of contraction and expansion, which over time leads to increased safety and a sense of being in control of the internal world- choice becomes available, rather than reactivity which can feel frighteningly uncontrolled.
 The student’s confidence in sitting with sensations for lengthening periods of time increases, supporting the development of self-regulation skills.
 As the course progresses and as students feel more comfortable with the practice, the focus shifts to safely, slowly releasing trauma and stress from the muscles.
 This is done by practicing very specific yoga series (kriyas) that include gentle exercises, stretching and conditioning of the Psoas muscle, a muscle which plays a big part in the reaction of fear, stress and trauma.

 The recovery of trauma and long term stress is an ongoing journey that achieves the best outcomes when the person rallies the help of a team of support.
 The Recovery of Trauma Yoga course can be accompanied with talk therapies such as Psychology or Counselling.
 Often, participants complete the course more than once to really crystallise the positive new habits and relationship with the mind into their life.

-Yoga for Recovery of Trauma or Health Conditions is usually an 8- 10 week series which can be targeted for specific groups, specific workplace sectors or specific health conditions.
+Yoga for Recovery of Trauma or Health Conditions is usually a 7 or 10 week series which can be targeted for specific groups, specific workplace sectors or specific health conditions.
 One on One sessions can also be delivered to participants

 Suitable for people looking to restore resiliency or assist in the recovery of chronic physical health conditions.
 Classes promote self empowerment tools for moving through traumatic stress.